Rabmuk/Reinforcement-Regicide/readme.md

 Idea where if an invalid move is played to increase randomness

+## Model 3

+rewards have been updated.
+Now after each play, generates reward based on value of cards still in hand

+If an invalid move occurs introduces more randomness

 ## insights

 Because you can play multiple cards at once there's not a descrete actions space.
 If the most favored card can be played, then also check the second most favored action.